 You’ll find a little bit of variety in the appearance of grain mills, but they all perform the same function in one of two ways.
 Grain is crushed between either a series of rollers or a pair of plates.
 The mill may be powered by you via hand crank, by an electric drill, or by its own motor.
 Some hand crank models can also be retrofitted with a motor.

-If you’re the type of homebrewer who only brews the occasional batch to enjoy at home, you may want to consider a roller grain mill with a hand crank and a small hopper—say, six pounds.
+If you’re the type of homebrewer who only brews the occasional batch to enjoy at home, you may want to consider a grain mill with a hand crank and a small hopper—say, six pounds.

-If you have a lot of grain to crush, you can choose an industrial-style grain mill with a 110-volt motor and large-capacity hopper.
+If you have a lot of grain to crush, you can choose an electric mill with a 110-volt motor and large-capacity hopper.
 These big boys can handle upwards of 60 pounds of grains, allowing you to process your malts in batches, or maybe helping out your homebrew pals by crushing malts for them.

 Your First Time